hyperledger/fabric-rfcs/text/0000-opentelemetry-tracing.md

 # Drawbacks
 [drawbacks]: #drawbacks

-OpenTelemetry has reached 1.0.
-Metrics and logs are still considered in alpha stage.
-However, traces and metrics are well ahead of logs, and Java, Go and Javascript are well supported.
+OpenTelemetry is still relatively young, yet has reached maturity for traces support.

 The OpenTelemetry reporting system happens securely over Protobuf, with containers and client applications sending data.
 This requires that an OpenTelemetry-compatible endpoint is present to receive the data.